Top Hiking Trails

 Best Feature: Good For All Hiking Abilities

-Perfect for any level of hiker, this 1.5 mile trail winds leisurely through ponderosa and aspen groves.
+Perfect for any level of hiker, this 1.5 mile trail winds leisurely through ponderosa and aspen groves that turn stunningly golden in the autumn.
 You’ll enjoy the striking alpine foliage, as well as views of the mountains.
 Plus, the trail is often less crowded than other hikes around Flagstaff.

 Veit Springs Trail